wtlow003/investment-advisor-gpt/README.md

 Lastly, `conversation_history`, `conversation_stage` seeds the initial conversation.
 While `use_tools` controls whether to use a agent with tools (product search, web search) or just default prompts (greater potential to hallucinate), and `verbose` set the verbosity of the Agents.

+> **NOTE**: `use_tools=False` remains buggy at the moment, and the conversation does not flow as smoothly due to the conversation history being clustered with double/blank inputs (both ai and user-alike).
+Hence, highly recommend to set `use_tools=True` for the time-being.

 #### Change In Conversation Flow

 As demonstrated in [SalesGPT](https://github.com/filip-michalsky/SalesGPT), custom agents can have the ability to change conversational topics or guide the flow of conversation if the conversation history is analyzed and identified for what stage a sales call might be in.
 Adapting the ideas, a series of [conversation stages](./src/model/templates/chains.py) were determined based on several research on cold-calls strategy and workflow to better capture how the conversation might panned out.